PrizmDoc® v14.2 Release - Updated

 Please refer to the Microsoft guidelines for blocking of application outbound traffic.

-If you want PrizmDoc to only use the HTTPS protocol for external requests, and block requests that use the unencrypted HTTP protocol, use the security.externalContent.requireHttps Central Configuration parameter.
+PrizmDoc will also block external requests that do not use the HTTPS protocol.
+To allow requests that use the unencrypted HTTP protocol, use the security.externalContent.requireHttps Central Configuration parameter.

 NOTE: In a future release the default value for security.externalContent.requireHttps will be changed to the more secure setting of true.